AdrianFawkes/AimSync/README.md

 ## ✨ Features

-CleanOS Gaming includes a small set of gaming-focused tweaks organized into simple presets.
+CleanOS Gaming includes a small set of experimental gaming-focused tweaks organized into simple presets.

 ### ⚡ High-End Tweaks

-Applies gaming-related registry and system tweaks focused on stronger PCs.
+Applies a more aggressive preset aimed at stronger PCs, focused on gaming priority, latency-related values and Windows multimedia behavior.

 ### 🎮 Mid-End Tweaks

-Applies a more balanced preset for mid-range systems.
+Applies a more balanced preset for mid-range systems, keeping the same competitive gaming focus with safer values.

 ### 🧠 RAM Allocation